APLMOOC/APLMOOC/docs/course/ch6/part4.md

 The code applies ``0.5∘*`` until the current and previous values are equal.

-When the power operator is applied to a negative right argument, it acts as the repeated inverse operator for its function left argument, for certain functions.
+When the power operator is applied to a negative right argument, it acts as the repeated inverse operator for its function left argument, for functions APL knows how to invert, such as ``⊥``, ``⊤`` and ``⍉``.

 ```apl
       3(+⍣2)5